caohch-1/caohch-1/README.md

 Blog: caohch1.cn

-- 🔭 I’m currently studying in Shanghaitech
+- 🔭 I’m studying in Shanghaitech
-- 🌱 I’m currently learning Machine Learning Projects for Android Apps
+- 🌱 I’m working on Deep Learning apps
 - 🤔 I’m looking for help with Improving GPA
-- 📫 How to reach me: chc2267408610@gamail.com
+- 📫 How to reach me: chc2267408610@gmail.com